 The 1000/1000 Club

-Today, there are 30 quarterbacks (and one halfback) in FBS who have run and thrown for 1000 yards in the same season.
-Other than Denard, none have both run and passed for 1500 yards (the previous rushing record for QBs is 1,494).
+There are 30 quarterbacks (and one halfback, Johnny Bright of Drake) in FBS who have run and thrown for 1000 yards in the same season.
+Of these, none have both run and passed for 1500 yards (the rushing record for QBs is 1,223).

-Seven quarterbacks have achieved this milestone multiple times: Brad Smith (thrice), Colin Kaepernick (thrice including this year), Vince Young (twice), Pat White (twice), Beau Morgan (twice), Joe Webb (twice), and Joshua Cribbs (twice).
+Seven quarterbacks have achieved this milestone multiple times: Brad Smith (thrice), Colin Kaepernick (twice and counting), Vince Young (twice), Pat White (twice), Beau Morgan (twice), Joe Webb (twice), and Joshua Cribbs (twice).
 Only two people have joined the 1000/1000 club as freshmen: Brad Smith of Missouri, and Joshua Cribbs of Kent State.
 Air Force leads the overall list with five different QBs, in six different seasons, in the 1000/1000 club.
 (It is interesting that an instrument of American capitalist imperialism, the U.S. Air Force Academy, is the premier exponent of communist football.)

 |Beau Morgan||Air Force||1996||1,494||1,210||2,704|